-hence $z(\sigma,(x_0,\dots,x_n))=0$. \end{proof} The first application of the previous lemma is the following generalization of \cite[Theorem 2]{bbf+2014isometric} for admissible pairs.
-This result will play a fundamental role in the proof of Proposition \ref{prop: equivalence theorem}. \begin{prop} Let $(X,Y)$ be an admissible pair of topological spaces and let $A\subseteq Y$ be the union of some connected components of $Y$.
-Let $B = Y\setminus A$ be the union of the remaining connected components and let $j\colon (X,B)\rightarrow (X,Y)$ denote the inclusion.
-If every connected component of $A$ has amenable fundamental group, then the map
+Let $(X,Y)$ be a good pair of topological spaces and let $A\subseteq Y$ be the union of some connected components of $Y$.
+Let $B=Y\setminus A$ be the union of the remaining connected components and let $j\colon (X,B)\rightarrow (X,Y)$ denote the inclusion.
+Assume that every connected component of $A$ has an amenable fundamental group.
+We want to show that the map